Supported by the Katz Amsterdam Foundation

 Welcome to the Building Community Resiliency Project, aimed at fostering a greater awareness of priority needs and working to address barriers and gaps in the current mental health and substance use support infrastructure in the community of Whistler.

-Tier 1: The Building Community Resiliency Task Force – an active community collaborative group tasked with reviewing community data, identifying trends and priority needs, and designing a platform for community engagement, and developing a list of recommendations.
+Tier 1: The Building Community Resiliency Task Force – a professional community collaborative group tasked with reviewing community data, identifying trends and priority needs, designing a platform for community engagement, and developing a list of recommendations.

-Tier 2: Engagement – invite input from residents, professionals, employers, and stakeholders via an online platform designed to offer an opportunity to submit responses to open ended consultation questions around mental health and substance use.
+Tier 2: Engagement & Recommendations – invite input from residents, professionals, employers, and stakeholders via an online survey platform designed to offer an opportunity to voluntarily submit responses and experiences in the space of mental health and substance use.
 Analyze results and identify practical initiatives to address priority needs, strengthen community support, and help build community resilience in Whistler, and throughout the corridor.

-The Whistler Blackcomb Foundation is excited to be facilitating this group and looks forward to being a part of mobilizing community efforts around this very important topic.
+The Whistler Blackcomb Foundation is excited to be convening this group and looks forward to being a part of mobilizing community efforts around this very important topic.